Mayitzin/VideoWave/README.md

 This small application creates a sound wave and superimposes it on each frame of a video.

-Check the reasoning behind the curtain in its [original post](https://mariogc.com/post/videowave/).
+Check a small description of its inner workings in its [original post](https://mariogc.com/post/videowave/).

 ## Requirements